KbsNaveen/Java-Notepad/README.md

 Java-Notepad
 ============

-Notepad developed in java with bugs in windows notepad eliminated and added features.
+A portable notepad developed in java.